 ||May require dexterity to use a cocking device.

-Some people are unable to use a standard metered dose inhaler or dry powder inhaler and need another device to get asthma medication.
-These include:
+Some people can't use a standard metered dose inhaler or dry powder inhaler.
+Other types include:

 - Metered dose inhaler with a face mask.
-A face mask is generally needed for infants or small children.
-It uses a standard metered dose inhaler with a spacer.
-The face mask attaches to the spacer and is sized to fit tightly over the nose and mouth to make sure the right dose of medication reaches the lungs.
+Generally used for infants or small children, this type uses a standard metered dose inhaler with a spacer.
+The face mask, which attaches to the spacer, fits over the nose and mouth to make sure the right dose of medication reaches the lungs.

 - Nebulizer.
-A nebulizer is a device that turns asthma medication into a fine mist that's breathed in through a mouthpiece or mask worn over the nose and mouth.
-A nebulizer is generally reserved for people who can't use an inhaler, such as infants, young children, people who are very ill or people who need large doses of medication.
+This device turns asthma medication into a fine mist breathed in through a mouthpiece or mask worn over the nose and mouth.
+A nebulizer is generally used for people who can't use an inhaler, such as infants, young children, people who are very ill or people who need large doses of medication.